drzow/pi-server/README.md

    scripts.
 If others are not interested in that, it could be made optional.
-7. The USB Drive is set up ahead of time as a LVM volume with a volume group called `nc_data`, a logical volume called `lv_data` and then formatted with a BTRFS file system.
+7. The USB Drive is set up ahead of time as a LVM volume with a volume group called `nc_data`, a logical volume called `lv_data`, another logical volume called `backups`, and both are formatted with a BTRFS file system.
    1. `sudo fdisk /dev/sda` (or whatever the block device is for your drive -- you can also use the /dev/disk/by-id/<ID> or any equalvalent path.